Strathfield massacre: Bravery award

 Greg Read, 41, a father of three and Vietnam veteran, was awarded the Star of Courage for saving the lives of eight people during the rampage.

 Perpetrator

-Wade John Frankum was born in 1958 and had worked at various occupations including as a retail assistant and a taxi driver.
+Wade John Frankum, born 23 January 1958, worked at various occupations including as a retail assistant and a taxi driver.
 In the apartment where Frankum lived alone, police found a large collection of violent literature and video copies of violent films.
 One of his books was a well-thumbed copy of American Psycho and although there is no direct evidence that the controversial novel had inspired Frankum, a number of suggestions that it had done so were made in newspapers.
 Frankum also owned a copy of Dostoevsky's Crime and Punishment.
 Investigators suggested that both his reading and viewing habits contributed to his motivation for the shooting.